Festus Simbiak

-Festus Simbiak (born 1 February 1952) was an Indonesian academic and politician who served as the acting rector of Cenderawasih University from 2011 until 2013 and as the coordinator for private universities in Papua and West Papua from 2013 until 2017.
+Festus Simbiak (born 1 February 1952) was an Indonesian academic who served as the acting rector of Cenderawasih University from 2011 until 2013 and as the coordinator for private universities in Papua and West Papua from 2013 until 2017.

 Early life and education

 Simbiak was born on 1 February 1952 in Biak, an island in the Dutch New Guinea territory.
 Simbiak attended the 413th state high school in Sorong from 1969 to 1971.
 Upon finishing his high school education in Sorong, Simbiak moved to North Sumatra, where he studied at the HKBP Nommensen University from 1972.
 He first received an associate degree in teaching.
 He taught at several schools in North Sumatra and Papua, such as the Sentosa School in Tebing Tinggi, Kalam Kudus School in Pematangsiantar, and the Christian Foundation's Teacher Education School in Biak.
 After several years of teaching, Simbiak decided to pursue a full degree in teaching and later obtained a bachelor's degree in teaching in 1982.

 Simbiak joined the Cenderawasih University as a lecturer in 1983, where he taught guidance and counseling.
 In 1987, after several years of teaching, Simbiak was named as a merited lecturer of the university.
 He then decided to continue his education at the Malang Institute for Teaching and Education (later renamed to State University of Malang).
 He entered the institute in 1990 and received a master's degree in teaching in 1993.

 Aside from his activity in the Cenderawasih University, Simbiak was also active in organizations.
 He was the chairman of the Papua's Council for Village Resilience from 1987 until 1992, deputy chairman of the Papuan chapter of the Indonesian Teachers' Association from 1995 to 2005, and the chairman of the Papuan chapter of the Union of Indonesian Christian Intellectuals from 2005 until 2012.